|

 3. Reconnect and run it for a few minutes to clear the air.

-• Overheating: If the water gets too hot, safety features will shut down the pump.
+• Overheating: Safety features will shut down the pump if the water gets too hot.
 Monitor the temperature and adjust the heater if needed.

 • Faulty Pressure Switch: This part ensures safe heater operation.
-A faulty switch can cause premature shutoffs.
+A defective switch can cause premature shut-offs.

 • Control Board Issue: The control board manages the spa’s functions.
 A malfunctioning one can cause unexpected problems, including shutdowns.